C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 - Send Nitros to my Discord --> `𝙲.𝟶.𝟺#1860` <br>
 or
 - Buy me a coffee --> [Tactical OSINT Analyst Ko-Fi](https://ko-fi.com/tacticalintelanalyst)

-# Current Number of servers
-GitOSINT Bot (Purrlock Holmes) is currently used by the OSINT & Cyber Community in a total of: `67 discord servers`

 # Thanks 🙏
 A big Thanks to Megadose (Palenath), Webbreacher, Soxoj, Sherlock-prokect, Hippiiee, Lexxrt, TravisBrown, un1k0n, Malfrats Industries, iojw: ⬇